MauricioACN/Web-Scraper/README.md

 ```

 ## 🎯 Specific Use Cases

-### Search reviews by specific user
-The scraper automatically searches for "Greg" reviews and reports when found.

 ### Process single product
 Modify the URL in the code to test with a specific product.